-The rest of this section is divided into two steps: First, we will relate the solution concepts of \eqref{eq: weak Dong-Kim} and our extended integral equation~\eqref{Eq: extended weak pq-solution} and show that the former implies the latter and eventually leads to a solution for the original problem~\eqref{Eq: shifted non-autonomous equation}.
+The rest of this section is divided into two steps: First, we will relate the solution concepts of \eqref{eq: weak Dong-Kim} and~\eqref{Eq: extended weak pq-solution} and show that the former implies the latter.
+Eventually, this leads to a solution for the original problem~\eqref{Eq: shifted non-autonomous equation}.
 Second, we will check the validity of the regularity assumptions on $\{B_t\}$ from~\cite[Thm.~7.2]{Dong-Kim-TAMS} to harvest the results of the first step.
-Eventually, this will prove the following proposition. \begin{theorem} Given $f \in \Lt^q(\Wx^{-1,p})$, there exists a unique weak $(p,q)$-solution $u$ to~\eqref{Eq: shifted non-autonomous equation}, and one has the estimate
+At the end of the day, this will prove the following theorem. \begin{theorem} Given $f \in \Lt^q(w;\Wx^{-1,p})$, there exists a unique weak $(p,q)$-solution $u$ to~\eqref{Eq: shifted non-autonomous equation}, and one has the estimate

 \end{theorem}